Azure/azure-render-hub/docs/00-deployment.md

 # Deploying Azure Render Hub

-Before you deploy the portal you'll need to create an Azure Active Directory (AAD) application.
-You can create the application via the Azure Cloud Shell [here](https://shell.azure.com/powershell).
+Before you deploy the Render Hub portal you'll need to create an Azure Active Directory (AAD) application via the Azure Portal or Cloud Shell.

 ## Create an Azure AD Application